Smatek1001/AI_DnD/_DM_Instructions/House_Rules_Extended/Elf_Race_2024.md

 ## III.
 Key Differences from Standard 2014 Rules (If Applicable)
 (If this is an adopted 2024 rule or a significant modification, highlight the main changes from the 2014 baseline here for quick reference.)
 * High Elves can pick a new Wizard cantrip of their choice after a long rest.
+* Drow no longer suffer from Sunlight Sensitivity.
 * Elves may choose proficiency in one of the following: Insight, Perception, Survival.

 ## IV.
 DM Notes (for AI - How to Interpret/Apply)